mdmamunhasan/uepc-dec-olsc/README.md

 # Introduction

-Implemented for all possible combination of data-word for both single and double error detection and correction.
+Implemented for all possible combinations of data-word for both single and double error detection and correction.

 **IEEE Journal Name:** Unequal-Error-Protection Error Correction Codes for the Embedded Memories in Digital Signal Processors